ChaitanyaChhichhia/Fault-Equivalence/README.md

 is covered twice.
 In case of multiple branches, this path will be visited multiple times
 ### Solution:
-maintain a list to check whether the node is already visited or not MODIFICATION done
+Maintain a list to check whether the node is already visited or not.
+### Updates: MODIFICATION done